Society of Women Journalists 1894-1914

 Acknowledgements

-This project was funded by a Liberal Arts Scholarship Catalyst Grant (2021) and a Dean’s Summer Fellowship (2021), both awarded by the College of Arts and Sciences at the University of Dayton.
+This project has been funded by a Liberal Arts Scholarship Catalyst Grant (2021) and Dean’s Summer Fellowships (2021, 2024) awarded by the College of Arts and Sciences at the University of Dayton.
 A special thank you to Dr. Phu Phung and Dr. Nick Stiffler for generously sharing their time and expertise in the web development of this project.

 If you would like to contribute information or biographies about Society of Women Journalists members between 1894 and 1914, please contact Laura Vorachek.